 There is an international airport, some national and community airports, landing airstrips and military airfields in the province.
 The Puerto Princesa International Airport is basically the main gateway to Palawan’s Subterranean River, a UNESCO site and Wonder of Nature.
 So if you are heading towards the longest navigable river in the world, you will most likely find yourself landing at PPIA.

-We stayed in a very nice and cheap inn in Puerto Princesa.
-My friend Angie had some contacts there, so they made all the arrangements, making me sound like just a saling ket-ket. hahaha Day 1 proves that Puerto Princesa, Palawan is not just all about the beach.
+We stayed in a very nice (and cheap) inn in Puerto Princesa.
+My former colleague, Angie, had some contacts there, so they made all the arrangements.
+Day 1 proves that Puerto Princesa, Palawan is not just all about the beach.

-It was almost lunch time when we reach the city, so we looked for a really nice resto where we can have some seafood and refreshments.
-The streets are lined with restaurants and pubs, but because of their awesome menu and native decors, we settled at Bilao at Palayok.
-Gosh, the food was awesome and I can still taste their green mango fruitshake!
+It was almost lunch time when we arrived, so we looked for a really nice resto where we could have some seafood and refreshments.
+The streets were lined with restaurants and pubs, but because of the enticing menu and native decors, we settled at Bilao at Palayok.
+The food was awesome, and their green mango fruitshake was a must!

 After the hearty lunch, we proceed with a bunch of other tourists to our first stop in the city: Plaza Cuartel.
-One might find the history of this park a little bit creepy.
-Why?
-Because on this site, roughly 150 American soldiers were burnt to death by the Japanese during WWII.
+On this site, roughly 150 American soldiers were burnt to death by the Japanese during WWII.

-There are plenty of crocodiles in the farm, so many that I lost count. >.< But did you know that crocodiles die because of depression?
-Who would have thought these merciless predators are really “emo” inside?
+There are plenty of crocodiles in the farm, so many that I lost count.
+But did you know that crocodiles can die because of depression?
+Who would have thought that these merciless predators can really be “emo” inside?

 I’m not really into reptiles, but I did enjoy the visit at the farm.
 Of course, the world is not only intended for humans.
 We also took a stroll through the nature park and had fun seeing other animals.
 Some, like the porcupine, can be very shy though..

-Indeed, the nature park annex is a haven for nature lovers!
-To gather some fresh air, we headed up to the highlands on to the breath-taking Mitra Ranch, otherwise known as the Sta.
+I felt like the nature park annex was a haven for nature lovers!
+To get some fresh air, we headed up to the breath-taking Mitra Ranch, otherwise known as the Sta.
 Monica Ranch.
-The beautiful stretch of land is owned by Senator Ramon Mitra, and was opened to tourists to help boost Palawan’s tourism industry.
+The beautiful stretch of highlands is owned by Senator Ramon Mitra (at that time, and maybe up to now?), and was opened to tourists to help boost Palawan’s tourism industry.

-It was getting a little bit late when we reached our final stop for the day: the Binuatan Creations.
-Here, you would see wonderful woven creations to buy.
-And of course, the staff are very hospitable they would even invite you to try their weaving machines. 😀
+It was getting a little bit late when we reached our final stop: the Binuatan Creations, with wonderful woven creations to buy.
+And of course, the staff were very hospitable – they would even invite you to try their weaving machines.

 Before going back to the inn, we decided to drop by the first large air-conditioned mall in the province, Robinson’s Place Palawan.
-Shopping is different in the Philippines, with all our big malls with plenty of stores, huge movie theatres and other entertainment booths inside.
-But it made me a bit sad that in the middle of the rural Palawan is a shopping mall.
+Shopping is different in the Philippines, with all the big malls with plenty of stores, huge movie theatres and other entertainment booths inside.
+But it made me a bit sad that in the middle of the rural Palawan was a shopping mall.
 Being rural is what makes Palawan beautiful, in my humble opinion.
-But nothing can stop progress, and this shopping mall here is a necessity for foreign tourists, and something which provides livelihood to many Palaweños and Palaweñas.
+But nothing could stop progress, and this shopping mall here has been useful for foreign tourists, and has provided livelihood to many locals.

-The night was young, and I couldn’t say ‘no’ to my friends who invited me to join their night-out in one of the city’s clubs: the Tiki Bar.
-It was nice to see what’s inside, but I really didn’t enjoy the “twirling” feeling caused by the blinking lights and the smoke and the smell of liquors inside.
-The name of the bar is interesting though. haha 😀 It’s a portmanteau of the Tagalog words for the male and female genitalia .
+The night was young, and I couldn’t say ‘no’ to my friends when they invited me to join their night-out in one of the city’s clubs: the Tiki Bar.
+It was nice to see what’s inside, but I really didn’t enjoy the “twirling” feeling caused by the blinking lights,and the smoke and the smell of liquors inside.
+The name of the bar is funny (and naughty) though.

-Hope you’ll hop on to my next entry: our Day 2 in Puerto Princesa City, Palawan. 😀 See you!
+Hope you’ll hop on to my next entry: our Day 2 in Puerto Princesa City, Palawan.
+ALL PHOTOS AND VIDEOS ON THIS BLOG ARE MINE. 🙂 #spreadloveandpositivevibes